 Also, many seniors believe it is too late for them.
 This couldn’t be farther from the truth.
 As long as you are alive, it is never too late for you or a loved one to receive the help needed.

 According to healthaffairs.org, many mental health conditions in seniors go undiagnosed because many physicians are untrained to recognize these disorders in the elderly.
 It is also common for friends and family members alike to overlook the signs that age can conceal.
 Infusing these factors with being socially disconnected is increasingly harmful to them mentally and physically.
 Getting help could be the key to pinpointing what exactly is causing these feelings, thoughts, or addictions you war with.

 What Causes Addiction And Mental Conditions In Seniors?

 The hard truth is an overwhelming number of elderly struggle to make ends meet.
-Recent studies conducted by CNBC in 2020 found 50% of single older adults struggle to simply pay their monthly bills.
+Recent studies conducted by CNBC in 2020 found that 50% of single older adults simply struggle to pay their monthly bills.